gorbash1370/whisper-wrapper/README.md

 ## Filenames & the Header
 * Filenames should contain title of the audio track at a minimum.
 This will auto-populate the `Title:` field in the header.
 * Ideal filename: The program includes a script to extract the series and episode number from the filename (to auto-populate the header `Series:` and `Episode:` fields), if present in this format `S<any digits> E<any digits>`.
 For example, if filename format is as follows:

     `[S]eries[#][E]pisode[#] - Title.audio_format`
     i.e. `S6E11 - Talking Health and Safety (with Mr Safety).mp3`
     or `S6 E11 - Talking Health and Safety (with Mr Safety).mp3`

     `S6` and `E11` will be extracted and inserted into `Series:` and `Episode:` respectively.
     If the filename does not follow this format, the user can manually enter the series and episode information through `audio_file_info` dictionaries, set a default value in `extract_series_episode()` in `utils_helper.py` or set a consistent series number in the `audio_info_batch` dictionary.

-  * If no Series or Episode number is detected, the program will insert "S0" and "E00" into the header.
+    If no Series or Episode number is detected, the program will insert "S0" and "E00" into the header.
 To turn this off, manually comment out these two lines in the `header_parts` section:
   `# f"Series#: {series} ",`
   `# f"Episode#: {episode} ",`

 ## Line Numbers and Line Wrapping
 * Control variable: `word_interval` in `user_variables.py`
 * Line wrapping and line numbers are implemented as a package: if the transcript is wrapped, line numbers will also be added into the transcript.

     _This is valuable for AI processing (saving context, compute, enhancing quality control of AI responses and making AI output verification a million times more reliable).
 However, line numbers will be an annoyance if you are copying and pasting quotes from the transcript text (line numbers will be scattered throughout)._

 * Line numbers can be easily omitted by setting `word_interval = 0`.
 Note: this will also prevent line-wrapping.
 * If you want line-wrapping at the word_interval, but want to remove the line numbers, use word_interval as usual.
 Then, run the `remove_line_nos.py` script in `/misc` on your transcripts (in bulk).
 This will remove all the prependeing `##: ` from all the transcipts but preserve the newline breaks.

 ## Scope
 * Program only processes files of one type per pass, currently.
 So, if your input directory contains both .mp3 and .wav files, you will need to run the script twice (updating `audio_format` as necessary), once for each file type.
 * Program attempts to process _ALL_ files with the specified extension in the input path directory.
-It does NOT enumerate or process files in subfolders
+It does *not* enumerate or process files in subfolders.

 ## Output Customisation
 * `use_log_file` - use this variable to turn on/off the logging of the program's output to a file.